mo-zd/ChemoAI/README.md

     python chemoai.py

-This will start the app and open a web interface that allows users to input a molecule name or SMILES/MOL2 format and retrieve drug properties.
+This will start the app and open a web interface that allows users to input a molecule name or SMILES format and retrieve drug properties.
 The app will call the OpenAI API to generate additional drug-related information based on user input and display this information on the web page.

 ## Contributing